 The 405 MW Ranganadi Hydel Project commissioned in January 2002 is the major run

-of the river project in the north-
+of the river project in the north-east that provides power requirement to various

-Mohanlal Kumhar, Sr Manager, Pare Power Station, explained to the visitors about basic features and working plant of the project.
-After visiting different sections of the station, a power point presentation on the project was also given by engineers
+of the station, a power point presentation on the project was also given by engineers